 Good.
 Connecting readers with great books since 1972!
 Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!

-Add this copy of Talking to Strangers: Anxieties of Citizenship Since to cart. $8.44, very good condition, Sold by HPB-Movies rated 5.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 2006 by University of Chicago Press.
+Add this copy of Talking to Strangers: Anxieties of Citizenship Since to cart. $10.39, very good condition, Sold by HPB-Ruby rated 4.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 2006 by University Of Chicago Press.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.